The Science Support Program

 In 2018 and 2019, Camp Serrapilheira constituted the main initiative of the Science Outreach Program.
 It was divided into two phases.
 In the first phase, selected applicants took part in an event where they made presentations, participated in workshops and built collaboration networks.
 In the second phase, they competed for the financial resources to carry out their projects geared towards promoting a culture of Science in Brazil under the guidance of Serrapilheira.
 Click here for further details on the 2019 and 2018 editions.

-Since 2018, the year Science Outreach Program was launched, 33 science outreach projects have received support from the program.
-For details on these initiatives, please click on this link.
+Since 2018, the year Science Outreach Program was launched, 36 science outreach projects have received support from the program.
+For details on these initiatives, please click on this link (in Portuguese).